Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: Example Data Analysis: Evaluating Board Exam Systems

 Seven Arizona High Schools began implementing BES programs in the 2012--2013 school year: either the ACT Quality Core program or the Cambridge program.
 A pilot study sought to evaluate the results after one year, in part by estimating the effects of the BES programs on 10th-graders' end-of-year standardized test scores---specifically, the Arizona Instrument to Measure Standards, or AIMS.
 Here we present a simplified version of the study's estimate of the effect of BES on school-average 10th-grade AIMS Reading scores.
 The analysis we present here is intended to illustrate the rebar method, not to evaluate the effectiveness of BES programs in Arizona.

 For Arizona high schools in our sample, we had four years of pre-treatment data.
 That is, data from four cohorts of students who preceded the adoption of BES---students set to graduate in 2011--2014.
-For each cohort, we have the total enrollment, the percents of students who are male, white, black, Hispanic, other race or ethnicity, receiving free or reduced-price lunches (FRL), special education (SPED), and English language learners (ELL), in addition to average 8th Grade and 10th Grade AIMS scores on writing, reading, math and science.
-We also have the percent of students in each cohort with missing AIMS English and Math scores.
-From these data, we computed composite scores by averaging the four components, and school ``trends'' for 10th grade math and reading scores: ordinary-least-squares slope estimates from the school-level regressions of school mean AIMS scores on a linear time variable.
-From the US National Center for Education Statistics Common Core of Data \citep{ccd}, we have a categorization of each school into one of 10 categories of urbanicity, ranging from urban to remote rural.
-All in all, there are 90 covariates, for a total of 509 high schools.
+For each cohort, we had the total enrollment, the percents of students who were male, white, black, Hispanic, other race or ethnicity, receiving free or reduced-price lunches (FRL), special education (SPED), and English language learners (ELL), in addition to average 8th Grade and 10th Grade AIMS scores on writing, reading, math and science.
+We also had the percent of students in each cohort with missing AIMS English and Math scores.
+From these data, we computed composite AIMS scores by averaging the four AIMS components, and school ``trends'' for 10th grade math and reading scores: ordinary-least-squares slope estimates from the school-level regressions of school mean AIMS scores on a linear time variable.
+From the US National Center for Education Statistics Common Core of Data \citep{ccd}, we had a categorization of each school into one of 10 categories of urbanicity, ranging from urban to remote rural.
+All in all, there were 90 covariates, for a total of 509 high schools.